 Unlike wire transfers, ACH transfers are typically used for relatively small, and often regular, payments.

-Consumers can utilize ACH for many types of fund transfer transactions, and often do so without realizing it.
+Consumers can utilize ACH for many types of transactions that put money in someone’s account and often do so without realizing it.

 For example, through ACH someone could have their paychecks directly deposited into their checking and savings account or can make monthly debits for any routine bill payments, such as a student loan payment.

 Many merchants allow their customers to pay their bills via ACH.
 The payer typically has to provide an account number and bank routing number to do so.